Charles Sobhraj: Imprisonment in Nepal

 Sobhraj retired to a comfortable life in suburban Paris.
 He charged large sums of money for interviews and photographs.
 The rights to a film based on his life were sold for over US$15 million.

 In 2003, Sobhraj returned to Nepal, one of the few countries where he could still be arrested and where he was still eagerly sought by authorities.
 According to The Himalayan Times, Sobhraj had returned to Kathmandu to set up a mineral water business.
 His return is thought to have been the result of his yearning for attention and overconfidence in his own intellect.

 On 1 September 2003, Sobhraj was spotted by a journalist for The Himalayan Times in a casino in Kathmandu.
 The journalist followed him for two weeks and wrote a news report in The Himalayan Times with photographs.
 The Nepalese police saw the report, raided the casino and arrested an unaware Sobhraj, who was still gambling there.
 The police reopened the double murder case from 1975.
 On 20 August 2004, Sobhraj was sentenced to life imprisonment by the Kathmandu district court for the 1975 murder of Connie Jo Bronzich.

 Most of the photocopy evidence used against him in this case had been gathered by Knippenberg, the Dutch diplomat, his then-wife Angela Kane and Interpol.
 Sobhraj appealed against the conviction, claiming he had been sentenced without trial.
 His lawyer announced that Chantal Compagnon, Sobhraj's wife in France, was filing a case before the European Court of Human Rights against the French government for refusing to provide him with any assistance.

-In late 2007, Sobhraj's lawyer appealed to then-French president Nicolas Sarkozy for intervention with Nepal.
-In 2008, Sobhraj announced his engagement to a Nepali woman, Nihita Biswas, who later participated in the reality show Bigg Boss.
-The authenticity of the couple's relationship was confirmed in an open letter from American conductor David Woodard to The Himalayan Times.
 On 7 July 2008, issuing a press release through his fiancée Biswas, Sobhraj claimed he was never convicted of murder by any court, and asked the media not to refer to him as a serial killer.